The Tactical Real Estate Agent First 90 Days Plan: Launching with Consistency and Systems

 FAQ

-How long should I wait to see measurable return on investment from this launch plan
+How long should I wait to see measurable return from this launch plan?

 Expect the first ninety days to deliver momentum, not instant commission checks.
 Measure progress through leading signals such as new contacts added, consults set, and follow up completed.
-If your systems and cadence run at full strength by the end of ninety days, a realistic first closed transaction window lands between one hundred twenty and one hundred eighty days.
+If your systems and cadence run at full strength by the end of ninety days, a realistic first closed transaction window may arrive after the plan has had enough time to produce appointments and contracts.

 Your must have list is a sphere of at least two hundred contacts with real relationships.
 For a geographic farm, pick a tight zone of five hundred to one thousand households where you can commit to a year of consistent touches.
 Use Direct Mail Marketing plus social, email, and open houses so that farm sees your name every month.